d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

-Fortunately, a simple technique transforms any unidirectional RNN into a bidrectional RNN :cite:`Schuster.Paliwal.1997`.
+Fortunately, a simple technique transforms any unidirectional RNN into a bidirectional RNN :cite:`Schuster.Paliwal.1997`.
 We simply implement two unidirectional RNN layers chained together in opposite directions and acting on the same input (:numref:`fig_birnn`).